 Encourage effective integration of curricular and co-curricular initiatives.

-Develop rituals and ceremonies on campus that communicate to students, staff and faculty, what it means to be a part of the HSU learning community.
+Develop rituals and ceremonies on campus that communicate to students, staff and faculty, what it means to be a part of the HSU community.

+Coordinate efforts with the University Senate’s Climate Committee.

-Align communication and branding of programs and events with the overall plan for HSU.
+Align communication and branding of activities and events, such as Humboldt Orientation Program (HOP), with the overall plan for HSU.

-Enhance high impact practices such as Service Learning, undergraduate research opportunities and peer mentoring opportunities.
+By the end of AY 12-13, have a plan to enhance and coordinate high impact practices such as Service Learning, undergraduate research opportunities, academic internships, student employment, work study,and peer mentoring opportunities.

 Foster community among graduate students through initiatives such as encouraging the formation of a Graduate Student Association, establishing a gathering space for graduate students, or other approaches.